hyperledger/besu-docs/docs/HowTo/Troubleshoot/Use-EVM-Tool.md

 ---
-description: Hyperledger Besu EVM Tool
+description: Hyperledger Besu EVM tool
 ---

-# EVM Tool
+# EVM tool

-The Besu EVM Tool is a CLI program that executes arbitrary EVM programs and Ethereum State Tests outside the context of an operating node.
+The Besu EVM tool is a CLI program that executes arbitrary EVM programs and Ethereum State Tests outside the context of an operating node.
 Use the EVM tool for benchmarking and fuzz testing.

-## Getting the EVM Tool
+## Getting the EVM tool

 The Besu EVM Tool does not have a standard zip file distribution.
 To use, you need to either build from the source repository or use a pre-published docker image.

-### Building from Source
+### Building from source

 To build from source, run the following from the root of the Besu repository: